williamsjoblom/williamsjoblom.github.io/resume.md

 I am a 25 year old Computer Engineering Master's student based in Linköping, Sweden.

-My interests range from electronics and embedded software to design and UX with an empasis on programming languages, compilers, interpreters, and low-level bit flipping.
+My interests range from electronics and embedded software to design and UX with an emphasis on programming languages, compilers, interpreters, and low-level bit flipping.

 **Am I the one you're looking for?** Hit me up!